MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Controlling Collisions
 * Turn collidable on / off
-* Control can collide with players, objects, or both
+* Control can collide with players, entities, or both

 ### Triggers